Youth workers support young people to improve their health, education, training and employment opportunities.

 - provide support, information and resources

-- help young people link with social services
+- help young people connect with social services

 - plan, deliver and evaluate programmes and events for young people